 Select Contacts > Suppressed contacts.
 The next screen features five tabs:

-The Suppressed contacts tab displays a list of all your contacts who have unsubscribed from your communications, plus those who have been automatically unsubscribed by reaching their bounce threshold or registering as an ISP spam complainant.
+The Suppressed contacts tab displays a list of all your contacts who have unsubscribed from your communications, plus those who have been automatically unsubscribed by hard bouncing once, reaching their soft bounces limit or registering as an ISP spam complainant.

 You can manually add a contact to this list by clicking on New contact suppression button.
 See the Adding suppressions section below for further detail.